 "I can simply tell you that since I was a kid, I didn't like to look like anyone else," he told NPR.
 And while he admits he was warned to tone his individuality down at first, he never seriously entertained the idea of being anyone other than exactly himself.
 "When I came into this industry, I was never afraid to be myself," he told Billboard in 2019.
 "There were others who would advise me to tone down a bit, but I just always thought, 'What's the worst that could happen?'"

 Turns out he was right.

-He churned out single after single—he's appeared on over 70 in three short years—but didn't really skyrocket until he was recruited for Cardi B's smash 2018 hit "I Like It" alongside friend and frequent collaborator J Balvin.
+He churned out single after single, but didn't really skyrocket until he was recruited for Cardi B's smash 2018 hit "I Like It" alongside friend and frequent collaborator J. Balvin.
 It became his first No. 1 and delivered him to a level of fame that he admits he wasn't quite ready for.
 After all, he'd yet to even release a full-length album.

 "It was everything new in my life that perhaps I wasn't ready to handle," he told Billboard.
 He enjoyed creating, but "I was pumping out music just to make it.
 It's not like I was really sitting down to work on music like I [later] did with my album.
 It was like everything had become very monotonous.
 Like I was just on autopilot and forgot what I really wanted."

 It was around the same time that, after he called out a nail salon in Spain for refusing to give him a manicure on Twitter simply because he was a man—"What year are we in?
 F--king 1960?" he wrote—he was attacked by trolls for wanting the harmless bit of pampering done in the first place.
 He responded by threatening to impregnate his haters' wives.